weavejester/cljfmt/README.md

 {foo [[:block 0]]}
 ```

-... the single argument `bar` on the same line as `foo` breaks the threshold of
+The single argument `bar` on the same line as `foo` breaks the
-`0` and indents eligible form arguments on subsequent lines to `bar`:
+threshold of `0` and indents eligible form arguments on subsequent
+lines to `bar`:

 ```clojure